MEET THE TEAM

 Creative Space, now an EOT (100% employee owned from 2020), pioneered establishing high quality workspaces across the north of England including Round Foundry Media Centre in Leeds, The Toffee Factory in Ouseburn (Newcastle), The Core at Newcastle Helix, The Beam in Sunderland, Electric Works in Sheffield, AMP Technology Centre, Rotherham and many others where he and his team provided long term support and guidance helping to establish communities of businesses providing high quality jobs and investment into local economies.

-As Managing Director for almost 20 years Toby established an innovative business developing it from a start-up to have 40 staff and responsible for multi-tenanted building facilities across multiple cities and towns.
+As managing director for almost 20 years Toby established an innovative business developing it from a start-up to have 40 staff and responsible for multi-tenanted building facilities across multiple cities and towns.
 His team also provided consultancy and advisory services across the UK including (for example) their work in Hull which led to the development of The Fruit Market on Humber Street and C4DI, or in Colchester, Essex where they developed the initial proposals for 43 Queen St, a new digital hub for the town.

 With a long-term commitment to maximising economic impact on local and regional economies, tackling challenging locations and buildings not considered viable, the business successfully delivered measurable long-term impact for its public and private sector clients.
 During this time, Toby led Creative Space to win multiple awards for innovation, customer service excellence and creating sustainable places.